 Introduction to Relational Database Design

-Every Brick and Mortar Corporation or Business involved in e-comme requires a database.
+Every Corporation or Business involved in e-commerce requires a database.

 This course describes a design methodology for creating a database capable of producing useful information in a consistent manner.